PalorderCorporationOfficial/PalorderSMP/README.md

 You can find our issues page at: [Issues Page](https://github.com/PalorderCorporationOfficial/PalorderSMP/issues)

 ## Requirements IMPORTANT!!
-Have JDK 17+ installed on your Computer If you dont download it from this: [JDK 17](https://adoptium.net/temurin/releases/?version=17)
+Have JDK 17+ installed on your Computer If you don't have It download it from this: [JDK 17](https://adoptium.net/temurin/releases/?version=17)
 Have least 8GB of ram installed on your computer So you can Build the project ("It uses 4GB of ram and that other 4GB will be used for system")